XuPaperCup/WorldEdit-BE/Verson_List.md

 # Version List for Chinese Traditional Language Installation
+## Currently there will not be any new update to translation due to license distribution.
 <a href="https://github.com/XuPaperCup/WorldEdit-BE/blob/master/README.md#installation" target="#readme_installion">➜ See Installation for installing steps guide</a>

 <TABLE border=1 width=100%>